 Outdoor play also allows a child to be more physically active than indoor play, potentially burning more calories and contributing positively to a child’s overall fitness.

 - Climbing trees

 - Jumping over or into puddles

+And what’s good for kids is also good for parents.
+Don’t be afraid to join in.
 Nothing beats trying to cross a stream by stepping from rock to rock (even if a sneaker gets wet or a knee gets bruised), or climbing a tree higher than you knew your child could climb.
-Providing a reasonable balance of risk and safety is our job as parents, and providing some level of challenge allows children to learn new skills.
+Providing a reasonable balance of risk and safety is the job of parents, and providing some level of challenge allows children to learn new skills.

 - Having your children help out outside may be beneficial for both parties.
 Learn how outdoor chores can help kids self-regulate their behavior.

 - Gardening doesn't have to be expensive, complicated, or time-consuming.
 Learn how you can get started on a simple garden project with your child today.

 - Enjoy these fun, indoor and outdoor ideas that will promote family bonding and help support your child’s learning and development.